 HEALing Embrace offers customizable care packages full of resources to bring hope and sooth a grieving heart.
 Items are hand-picked for the recipient individuals and families and include books, journals, activities, and self-care items appropriate to the relationship and type of loss.

 What people are saying

 “This past year I supported two families as they welcomed babies who were not able to go home with them.
 Instead they were laid to rest, leaving grieving parents, grandparents, siblings and communities.
 In both of these situations the first thing I did was call HEALing Embrace.
 They provided care baskets for the families, support via phone, text, and email and were there for all the questions the families had.
 HEALing Embrace also provides free group support for loss families.
-A safe space that these families can come to in order to work through their grief, and to support other families who are navigating this overwhelming grief process.”
+It is a safe space that these families can come to in order to work through their grief, and to support other families who are navigating this overwhelming grief process.”

 “17 and a-half years ago, my husband and I lost our first son, Benjamin James, at 20 weeks to stillbirth.
 At that time, we did not know a single person who had lost a baby the way we had and were so broken.
 I needed a place to talk about the awful feelings that go along with such a loss.
 I needed to feel supported and understood.
 Thanks to HEALing Embrace, there are great resources and groups where you can talk about these things and feel completely supported.
 The people that I have met through this organization are amazing.
 The staff and volunteers really care about the way people experience grief and loss.
 They support them in any way they are able to.”